 Creative Collection

-MCAA Creative Collection is a new multimedia arts enrichment initiative aimed at providing learning resources for students ages 5-18.
+MCAA Creative Collection was a multimedia arts enrichment initiative aimed at providing learning resources for students ages 5-18 during the height of the Covid-19 Pandemic.
 The collection includes instructional tutorials, performance, and teaching demonstrations across the arts from music education to music performance, music technology, art education, theater education, and theater performance.
 MCAA Creative Collection videos are educational supplements created by students and faculty of George Mason University’s College of Visual and Performing Arts.
-A new video will be released weekly.
-To receive the latest MCAA Creative Collection updates, email academy@gmu.edu.

 City of Fairfax Commission on the Arts logo